 Kids Menu: breakfast $10; lunch and dinner $15.

-On-site Bakehouse: The bakehouse is set to open after the June long weekend.
-Housemade breads, pies, sausage rolls and pastries will be available for people to take away.
-The store will also be stocked with La Paloma tableware, cheese, local honey, charcuterie and site-made compotes, pickles and jams.
-Sounds like picnic perfection.
+On-site Bakehouse: Housemade breads, pies, sausage rolls and pastries are available for people to take away.
+The store is also stocked with La Paloma tableware, cheese, local honey, charcuterie and site-made compotes, pickles and jams.
+Picnic perfection.

 Address: 20 Ashbrookes Road, Mount White.